armel/M5HamRadio/README.md

 # Installation

+## Warning about M5Stack CoreS3 support

+Support for the M5Stack Core S3 is still experimental.
+By the way, the M5Stack Core S3 only supports Bluetooth 5.0 (BLE - Bluetooth Low Energy), but not anymore Bluetooth 4.2 (Classic).
+Therefore, classical Bluetooth serial connexion won't work on the M5Stack Core S3.
+So, you will need to use [ICUSBProxy](https://github.com/armel/ICUSBProxy). **So, if you plan to use the Bluetooth connection, get an M5Stack Core or Core2 instead !**

 ## Prerequisites

 You need an M5Stack (with 16MB Flash Memory), a micro SD card and a PC under Windows, Linux or MacOS, with the USB drivers installed and the M5Burner application version 3.0.0 (or higher).